jorgeasaurus/WingetIntunePublisher/README.md

 ## Deploy Popular Apps by Category

 The module includes curated collections of 86 popular enterprise applications organized by category.
-You can deploy them using either `Invoke-PopularAppsDeployment` (recommended) or `Get-PopularAppsByCategory` with `Invoke-WingetIntunePublisher`.

-### Quick Usage (Recommended)

 ```powershell
 # Deploy all browsers (8 apps)